apache/comdev-site/source/pmc/adding-committers.md

 of those responding, it's time to [start a vote](/templates/committer-vote.txt).

 In some projects, new committers are automatically also made PMC members.
-If this is the case in your project, use [this template to start the vote](committer-pmc-vote.txt) instead.
+If this is the case in your project, use the [committer + PMC member vote template](committer-pmc-vote.txt) instead.

 Start a separate [VOTE] thread for each new person.
 This makes it much easier to review the email archives.